 Mr. Walter’s last known address circa 2001 was 11 Kantstrasse in Oberursel (Taunus).
 He lived on the first (ground) floor while maintaining an office in the attic area as Ms. Krause, his domestic partner, did not like the clutter (per Mr. Schrank in an interview I conducted with him in 2013).
 As of December, 2014, this building appears to be unoccupied.
 Mr. Walter’s passing date is currently uncertain.
 He is believed to have died several years (due to complications of Parkinson’s Disease) after gifting the Lectron System assets to RWO in 2001 to resolve federal tax obligations.
 I have not been able to find his obituary as of 2019.

 The mailbox shows the name Krause-Walter (fourth button from the top).
 Ms. Krause, according to a neighbor, moved away several years ago (~ 2010) somewhere in the local area.
 I could not find her name or current address doing an internet search.
 For some reason, the name remained on the mailbox and door bell name plates and were still there as of my visit there in November, 2013.
 According to Horst Kaupp (current (as of 2014) curator of the BraunCollection in Kronberg), Ms. Krause had been a secretary at Braun.

 Mr. Kaupp (picture on the right) related to me in June of 2014 that Mr. Walter had started off being in charge of electronic equipment for Braun shows.
 In about 1970, Mr. Walter tried to increase Lectron System sales and supported the design of the new style cassette trays to replace the Styrofoam molds.
 Mr. Walter also had the idea of using the metal stacking trays to facilitate the Lectron System’s use in the classroom.
-When Mr. Walter took over the Lectron System assets, he was able to leverage the good relationships with many electronics distributors that he had built during his years with Braun to become additional retail sales outlets.
+When Mr. Walter took over the Lectron System assets, he was able to leverage the good relationships with many electronics distributors that he had built during his years with Braun to align additional retail sales outlets to sell the Lectron System.